VEuPathDB/WDK/View/docs/CLIENT_ARCHITECTURE.markdown

 function.

     let reducer = combineReducers({
-      quesitons,
+      questions,
       records
     });

 `combineReducers` will return a function just like the one we manually defined above.
-Best of all, `combineReducers` can easily be composed to allow grouping reducers into a second level category:
+Best of all, `combineReducers` can easily be composed to allow grouping reducers into nested categories:

     // Create a reducer for view related state. let views = combineReducers({